Probing supersolidity through excitations in a spin-orbit-coupled Bose-Einstein condensate: Collective mode frequencies

-where we have defined the coefficients $\xi_j \equiv g_{\ell r} N_i I/m^*$.
-The two dipole mode frequencies are given by the eigenfrequencies of the normal modes $\omega_\mathrm{D}^2$ and $\omega_\mathrm{SC}^2$.
 The first eigenvalue corresponds to the in-phase dipole mode $\omega_\mathrm{D}$, which oscillates at the effective trap frequency $\omega_\mathrm{D}= \bar\omega_{x}$.
 It differs from the trap frequency $\omega_x$ by a factor $\sqrt{m/m^*}$, corresponding to the effective mass correction along the $x$ direction.
-Its dependency on the spin-orbit coupling strength $\Omega$ is clearly visible in Fig. \ref{Fig:Fig4}(b).
-The correct value of $\omega_{\mathrm{D}}$ must also be taken into account to interpret the breathing oscillation experiments of Fig. \ref{Fig:Fig3}(b).
+Its dependency on the spin-orbit coupling strength $\Omega$ is clearly visible in Figure \ref{Fig:Fig4}(b).
+The correct value of $\omega_{\mathrm{D}}$ must also be taken into account to interpret the breathing oscillation experiments of Figure \ref{Fig:Fig3}(b).

-The second eigenvalue yields the out-of-phase spin-dipole mode which, as discussed in the main text, corresponds to the stripe compression mode.
-Its frequency $\omega_\mathrm{SC} = \sqrt{\bar\omega_{x}^2 - \xi_r - \xi_\ell}$ depends on the interactions of the system and exhibits a softening at the supersolid stripe-to-plane-wave transition.
+The second eigenvalue corresponds to the out-of-phase spin-dipole mode.
+In the mixture model, it corresponds to an oscillatory displacement of the $\varphi'_{\ell}$ and $\varphi'_r$ condensates in opposite directions, leading to a periodic variation of their relative momentum.
+Since the latter determines the stripe spacing in position space, see Eq. \eqref{Seq_meanfield_dens}, the out-of-phase spin-dipole mode corresponds to an oscillation of the stripe spacing, i.e., to the stripe compression mode.
+Its frequency $\omega_\mathrm{SC} = \sqrt{\bar\omega_{x}^2 - \xi_r - \xi_\ell}$ depends on the interactions of the system and exhibits the softening at the supersolid stripe-to-plane-wave transition investigated in Figures \ref{Fig:Fig4}(b) and (c).

+A key insight provided by our mixture model is that, within its regime of validity, the in-phase and out-of-phase modes are orthogonal (density- and spin-like, respectively) and remain decoupled.
+As a result, density-like modes such as the dipole and breathing modes, which preserve the relative momentum between $\varphi'_\ell$ and $\varphi'_r$, do not couple to spin-like modes such as the stripe compression mode.
+The situation is very different in dipolar supersolids, where density and crystal excitations generally hybridize \cite{TanziNature2019,Natale2019, Hertkorn2019}.

 \emph{Analytical expression for $\omega_{\mathrm{SC}}$. } We derive an analytical expression for the stripe compression mode in the Thomas-Fermi regime, where the thermodynamic limit of the trapped system and the phase transition are well defined.
 To this end, we extremize the Thomas-Fermi energy functional